-- Students must have demonstrated the ability to succeed in this program by receiving a minimum course average of 72% in all attempted coursework. - Students must have demonstrated safe practice in clinical and not received a failure in a clinical course. - Students must have demonstrated professional behavior at all times including adherence to the attendance policy. - A student who willfully misrepresents the truth to an instructor will not be considered for readmission.
+- Student must have demonstrated the ability to succeed in the nursing school by receiving passing grades in all but two theory courses in Term 1. - Students must have demonstrated safe practice in clinical and not received any failure in clinical courses - Student must always have demonstrated professional behavior. - A student who willfully misrepresents the truth to an instructor will not be considered for readmission.

-Once the above is satisfied, the admission committee will review the student's record and experience since leaving the school to determine eligibility for readmission to the program.
-Revised 5/23
+Once the above is satisfied, the admission committee that represents both administration and faculty will review the student's record and experience since leaving the school to determine eligibility for readmission to the program.
+Revised 4/22